Civil Rules Committee

 a.
 Discount Rate Subcommittee

-The most recent Discount Rate Subcommittee was struck by the Committee in May 2017 and tabled its final report at the Civil Rules Committee meeting held on May 20, 2021: Report to the Civil Rules Committee on rules 53.09 and 53.10 (final).
+The last ad hoc Discount Rate Subcommittee was struck by the Committee in May 2017 and tabled its final report at the Civil Rules Committee meeting held on May 20, 2021: Report to the Civil Rules Committee on rules 53.09 and 53.10 (final).
 The Committee voted to adopt the recommendations in the report and submitted the report to the Attorney General.

 For reference, a copy of the Discount Rate Subcommittee’s interim report, dated April 27, 2020, is also available: Report to the Civil Rules Committee on rules 53.09 and 53.10 (interim).